 If you see hair loss becoming more prominent and find clumps of hair falling out in the shower, then it’s important to get to the roof of the issue.
 Perhaps you’re stressed and losing more hair than usual.
 No matter your hair type, hair healthy promotes thick hair.

-Here are the best thin hairstyles men can create to reduce the look of hair loss:
+Here are the best haircuts for thin hair men that will reduce the look of hair loss:

 1. Buzz Cut